-The adjoining 9th century Round Tower is the oldest standing structure in Kilkenny City and is one of only two Round Towers that can be climbed in Ireland.
-Tourists can enjoy climbing the Round Tower weather permitting; we can honestly say that the climb is worth the effort as it affords panoramic views over the medieval city of Kilkenny.
+The adjoining 9th century Round Tower is the oldest standing structure in Kilkenny City and is one of only two that may be climbed in Ireland.
+Tourists can enjoy climbing the Round Tower, weather permitting.
+The ascent is well worth the effort as it affords panoramic views over the medieval city of Kilkenny.